Klimatbyran/frontend/src/lib/blog/posts/paris-aligned-en.md

 There is one important caveat:
 **Small early reduction percents are only OK, if the absolute reductions are still large enough relative to your starting level.**

-If your natural pace were moving only **5 kg of dirt every 10 minutes**, you wouldn’t finish the moving the necessary amount of dirt before the rainstorm hits.
+If your natural pace were moving only **5 kg of dirt every 10 minutes**, you wouldn’t finish moving the necessary amount of dirt before the rainstorm hits.

 Likewise:
 - if the trendline shows too little reduction,